cosmos-explorer/tempo/README.md

 Be aware, this is a client side SDK, it is intended for use in a single-user context, which can be mobile, desktop or embedded applications.
 This SDK can only be ran in a browser environment, it is not suitable for NodeJs applications.

-## Data synchronization
-We use **WebSocket** or **Polling** to make the local data synchronized with the server, and then store them in localStorage by default.
-Whenever there is any change to a feature flag or its related data, this change will be pushed to the SDK, the average synchronization time is less than **100ms**.
-Be aware the WebSocket/Polling connection may be interrupted due to internet outage, but it will be resumed automatically once the problem is gone.

 ## Get Started

 ### Installation